How Does Indexing Improve Performance in SQL?

 π Quick Intro

-Imagine looking for a word in a 500-page dictionary without the indexβyouβd flip every page until you find it.
-With an index, you jump directly to the page.
-SQL indexing works the same wayβit tells the database exactly where to find the relevant rows without a full scan.
+Imagine searching for a word in a 500-page dictionary without the index.
+Youβd flip through every page until you find it.
+Now imagine using the dictionaryβs index β you jump straight to the right page.
+Thatβs what SQL indexing does for your queries: it cuts out the noise and gets you right to the result.

 π» Real Code Example